Power amplifier classes

-Additional letter classes are defined for special-purpose amplifiers, with additional active elements or particular power supply improvements; sometimes a new letter symbol is used by a manufacturer to promote its proprietary design.
+Additional letter classes are defined for special-purpose amplifiers, with additional active elements, power supply improvements, or output tuning; sometimes a new letter symbol is also used by a manufacturer to promote its proprietary design.

-Power amplifier classes

-Power amplifier circuits (output stages) are classified as A, B, AB and C for linear designs—and class D and E for switching designs.
-The classes are based on the proportion of each input cycle (conduction angle) during which an amplifying device passes current.
-The image of the conduction angle derives from amplifying a sinusoidal signal.
-If the device is always on, the conducting angle is 360°.
-If it is on for only half of each cycle, the angle is 180°.
-The angle of flow is closely related to the amplifier power efficiency.
+By December 2010, classes AB and D dominated nearly all of the audio amplifier market with the former being favored in portable music players, home audio and cell phone owing to lower cost of class-AB chips.

 In the illustrations below, a bipolar junction transistor is shown as the amplifying device.
 However, the same attributes are found with MOSFETs or vacuum tubes.